 The United States Coast Guard is one of the five US Armed Forces.
-It is a maritime, military and multi-missioned service.
-It operates under the Department of Homeland Security during peacetime.
+While this maritime service is a branch of the military, they are a multi-missioned service.
+During peacetime, it operates under the Department of Homeland Security.
 However, their responsibilities can be transferred to the US Navy by the President of the United States any time deemed necessary, or by Congress during war times.

 Always ready, The United States Coast Guard’s official motto in Latin reads Semper Paratus.

 Since 1790, the Coast Guard’s missions have changed.
 As the nation and the military services grew, maritime needs evolved.
 In 1917, the first Coast Guard aviators graduated from Pensacola Naval Aviation Training School.
 Today, aviation is a large part of the Coast Guard’s security, enforcement and defense readiness.

 Always ready to protect our shores and waterways, the Coast Guard provides more than search and rescue.
 They are a large part of the nation’s navigation system and Marine Environmental Protection.

 When Hurricane Katrina struck the Gulf Coast of America, the US Coast Guard saved over 33,500 lives.
 Their maritime efforts rescued an estimated 24,000 lives from peril in severely dangerous conditions.

 Since 1790, service members have been at the ready to provide support whatever the mission.
 Their commitment continues today.

 In America, thousands of events nationwide honor the Coast Guard.
 Get involved and show your support.
 Post on social media using #NationalCoastGuardDay.

 The United States Coast Guard traces its founding to an act of Congress on August 4, 1790.
 The Coast Guard consisted of 10 vessels which carried out the enforcement of various trade and humanitarian duties.